misikirmehari/BlueJQS/README.txt

  To use the software suite, open the main class window.
 Right click on a class object and at the bottom of the dialog menu click on 'Open Quality Suite Tools'.
 You will then see a drop down menu that prompts the user to choose one of the following three options ALL, PMD, or Checkstyle.
-This give the user the options of running tools individually, or receiving an analysis report from all the tools.
+This gives the user the options of running tools individually, or receiving an analysis report from all the tools.
 The results from the analysis test(s) are then displayed to the user in a dialog box.